 Process: Prince2

-A major challenge was meeting the December 1 deadline for a functioning portal.
+A major challenge was launching a working portal by the December 1 deadline.

-Quickly responsible for drafting the RFP, conducting supplier interviews, and advising management on supplier selection.
+I wrote the RFP, interviewed suppliers, and advised management on supplier selection.

-At vts Politie Nederland (IT organization of the Dutch police) as team lead coordinating migration of multiple applications, including intranets, Corsa, and Planon, and decommissioning about 50 applications.
+At vts Politie Nederland (the Dutch police IT organization) as Team Lead, coordinating migration of several applications (intranets, Corsa, Planon) and decommissioning about 50 applications.

 Environment: Oracle, MS SQL Server, Citrix, BPM, Planon, Corsa, ITIL, OTAP, .NET